How two media leaders transitioned from traditional to digital media salesBy Solange Messier

 For a lot of print publishers, the longer you’ve been in the business, the harder it is to make that turn.

-Various surveys suggest there are five main barriers to digital transformation in the news industry:
+Various surveys suggest there are five main barriers to digital transformation for media leaders in the news industry:

 - Print-rooted culture: Organizations are still too dedicated to their print publication